Hetty Koes Endang: Later career

 Endang married politician Yusuf Emir Faishal in July 1991, after two months of courtship.
 Afterwards she performed internationally, in Kuala Lumpur, Malaysia, and Tokyo.
 The couple lived in Johor Bahru for five years.
 In 1996 they went on the hajj to Mecca.

 During the New Order, Endang campaigned several times for reigning president Suharto's Golkar party.
 However, after the fall of Suharto in 1998, she became involved with the National Awakening Party (Partai Kebangkitan Bangsa), with her husband, as she had long been part of the sponsor, the Islamic organisation Nahdlatul Ulama.
 She later recalled that her work with Golkar had been done under external pressure.

 In 1999, Endang released Alunan Emas 25 Tahun Kegemilangan (Golden Songs from 25 Years of Joy), a compilation album in celebration of the 25th anniversary of her entry into music.
 Two years later she became managing director of a start-up news portal website, Indonesiakini.com.

 As of December 2011, Hetty is semi-retired, currently actively performs multiples off air and focuses in performing for charity events.
 Other than that, she actively contributes in singing competition in multiple events in Indonesia and Malaysia.

+Influences

+Endang was influenced by the vocal stylings of Etta James, Lynn Anderson, Tammy Wynette, and Olivia Newton-John.
+She further influenced other Indonesian and Malaysian singers, including Siti Nurhaliza.